gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

-Check the status of a manual retry operation.
+Retrieves the status of retry for a specific company's failed events.
+This endpoint returns the total number of events, the count of successfully retried events, the count of failed retry attempts, and the overall status of the retry process.

 *Returned Response:*